Certificate in Nursing: Recognition and Management of the Deteriorating Adult

-- Evaluate the knowledge, skills and attitudes required to assess and manage acutely ill adults within the health care setting.
+- Critically evaluate the knowledge, skills and attitudes required to recognise and manage deteriorating adults within the health care setting.

-- Demonstrate an appropriate level of competence and critical thinking ability, which enhances assessment, planning, delivery and evaluation of nursing care through discursive knowledge, reflection and evidence-based practice.
+- Demonstrate competence and critical thinking ability, which enhances assessment, planning, delivery and evaluation of nursing care through discursive knowledge, reflection and evidence-based practice.

-Students are required to attend DkIT on the following days.
-The remainder of the programme is delivered online.
+Students will be required to attend some face to face classes at DkIT with the remainder of the programme being delivered online.

 You MUST be:

 - Be a registered Nurse with NMBI or equivalent

 - Be currently employed in a health care setting

 - All applicants will normally hold a relevant Level 8 qualification (or equivalent).
 Applicants who do not have a Level 8 qualification may apply for entry to the programme in accordance with the procedures outlined in the DkIT Recognition of Prior Learning (RPL) Policy.
 Recognition-of-Prior-Learning-Policy-and-Practice.pdf (dkit.ie).
 Applicants may be called for interview

 Nurses who care for acutely ill adults in various clinical areas to develop their knowledge in the assessment and management of acutely ill adults.

 |Flexible & Professional